fruityvince/Athena/README.md

 ## What else ?

 ###### QProgressBar
-The Process object can ive you access to a QProgressBar (That you will need to connect in you ui using `Athena.AtCore.Blueprint.setProgressbar` method).
+The Process object can give you access to a QProgressBar (That you will need to connect in you ui using `Athena.AtCore.Blueprint.setProgressbar` method).
 If a progress bar is connected to your Process you can use the `Athena.AtCore.Process.setProgressValue` that take first the new progress value and the text to display in the widget.

 ###### Athena.AtCore.automatic